abhinav128914122/smart_cgpa_calculator/README.md

 ---

-## 🌐 Deploying to GitHub Pages

-1. Push the repo to GitHub
-2. Go to **Settings** → **Pages**
-3. Under **Source** → select **main branch** → `/ (root)`
-4. Click **Save** — your app will be live at `https://your-username.github.io/cgpa-planner-pro/cgpa_planner.html`

----

 ## 🔒 Security Notes

 - Passwords are **hashed by Firebase** using industry-standard bcrypt — never stored as plain text
 - Each user's Firestore documents are **protected by security rules** — only the authenticated owner can read or write their data
-- Firebase API keys in the frontend are safe to be public — they identify your project but don't grant admin access
+- Firebase API keys in the frontend are safe to be public — they identify your project but do not grant admin access
-- For production use, restrict your API key in the [Google Cloud Console](https://console.cloud.google.com) to only allow requests from your domain
+- For production, restrict your API key in [Google Cloud Console](https://console.cloud.google.com) to only allow requests from your domain

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-If you're a JUET student and notice any subject name, code, or credit mismatch with the latest curriculum, please open an issue or pull request.
+If you notice any subject name, course code, or credit value that doesn't match the latest JUET CSE curriculum, please open an issue or submit a pull request.

 ```bash
 # Fork the repo, make your changes, then open a PR